-Submit the completed electronic copy of the Accountability Plan Progress Report as a MS Word® file.
+Submit the completed electronic copy of the Accountability Plan Progress Report as a MS Word® file with one unique APPR for each charter under renewal review.

-Submit the completed electronic copy of the Annual Report as an Adobe Acrobat® file.
+Submit the completed electronic copy of the Annual Report as an Adobe Acrobat® file with the individual Annual Reports for each charter under renewal review.